intelowlproject/GreedyBear/docs/source/Usage.md

 In a development environment the emails that would be sent are written to the standard output.

-### Recaptcha configuration
-The Registration Page contains a Recaptcha form from Google.
-By default, that Recaptcha is not configured and is not shown.
-If your intention is to publish GreedyBear as a Service you should [configure the Recaptcha](/Installation.md#recaptcha-configuration).

 ### Amazon SES

 If you like, you could use Amazon SES for sending automated emails.